Vault Integration Program

 - Auth Methods documentation

 - Example of how to build, install, and maintain auth method plugins plugin

 - Sample plugin code

-HashiCorp will review and certify your Vault integration.
-Please send the Vault logs and other relevant logs for verification at: firstname.lastname@example.org.
-For Auth, Secret and Storage plugins, submit a GitHub pull request (PR) against the Vault project.
-Where applicable, the vendor will need to provide HashiCorp with a permanent test account so that the integration can be verified on an ongoing basis.
+For Auth, Secret and Storage plugins please submit a GitHub pull request (PR) against the Vault project.
+In some cases the vendor may need to provide HashiCorp with a permanent test account so that the integration can be verified on an ongoing basis.

-Many vendors view the release step to be the end of the journey, while at HashiCorp we view it to be the start.
-Getting the Vault integration built is just the first step in enabling users to leverage it against their infrastructure.
-Once development is completed, on-going effort is required to maintain the integration and address any issues in a timely manner.
-The expectation for vendors is to respond to all critical issues within 48 hours and all other issues within 5 business days.
-HashiCorp Vault has an extremely wide community of users and we encourage everyone to report issues however small, as well as help resolve them when possible.
+Many vendors view the release step to be the end of the journey, while at HashiCorp we view it to be the beginning of the journey.
+Getting the integration built is just the first step in enabling users to leverage it against their infrastructure.
+Once development is completed, on-going effort is required to support the developed integration maintain the provider and address any issues in a timely manner.

 Below is a checklist of steps that should be followed during the Vault integration development process.
 This reiterates the steps described above.

-- Once released, plan to support the integration with additional functionality and responding to customer issues
+- Plan to continue supporting the integration with additional functionality and responding to customer issues

 For any questions or feedback, please contact us at: email@example.com